 top of page

-The Flying Scott (May 2024 Installation)
+The Flying Scott

 Overview

-Founder of the Shell Lake Sailing Club, passionate sailing advocate and avid volunteer who dearly loved Shell Lake.
+This sculpture is a memorial in honor of Tom Scott, Founder of the Shell Lake Sailing Club, passionate sailing advocate and avid volunteer who dearly loved Shell Lake.
 It represents Tom's own Flying Scot, a boat that he sailed across these waters for decades.
+Why a memorial?
+We memorialize to publicly recognize something we would like to carry into our own lives.
+Tom was driven to bring people together.
+That spirit made him much loved.

 Sculpture Design